 In this article, you’ll learn how to sell yourself as an independent freelancer or independent contractor in India, so you can get the best clients and be able to charge what you’re worth.

-So, here are 6 steps to sell yourself as a top-level freelancer and create a personal brand that will help you differentiate yourself from competitors in the marketplace.
+So, here are 6 steps to become a top freelancer in India and create a personal brand that will help you differentiate yourself from competitors in the marketplace.

 1. Discover Your USP